2000 2018

 One Last Goodbye:

-(Vin Accardi's old band. + Jarrett Boglioli, Brendan Hastings, and Rob Granelli, who I have no idea what happened to because it's impossible to find any information about this band)
+(Vin Accardi's old band. + Jarrett Boglioli, Brendan Hastings, and Rob Granelli, who I have no idea what happened to because it's impossible to find any information about this band.
+Songs are not uploaded individually, sorry.)

 Fading Away